Robin-Sch/rstorage-panel/README.md

 Install [nodejs](https://nodejs.org/en/download/) (if not done already previously).

-Rename `.env.example` to `.env`, and fill in the secrets.
-Fill in the envs starting with `PANEL_` if you want to install the panel, and fill in the envs starting with `NODE_` if you want to install a node.
+Rename `.env.example` to `.env`, and fill in the environment variables.
+Fill in the variables starting with `PANEL_` if you want to install the panel, and fill in the variables starting with `NODE_` if you want to install a node.
+(To avoid confusion, you could delete the `panel` or `node` folder if you're using the other one).

+If this is your first time, temporarily set `PANEL_DISABLE_REGISTER` to `false`, in order to register your account. **AFTER REGISTERING, MAKE SURE TO SET IT BACK TO TRUE AND RESTART THE PANEL!**

 Optionally: you can install both if you want, although it's not recommended.
 For more security host the panel and the node on a separate server.
 Or even host multiple nodes (which all can be connected to the same panel, and your files will be spread over them)!

 Run `npm i` to install the dependencies.

 ## Usage

+If not done already, set `PANEL_DISABLE_REGISTER` to `false`, and register your first account. **After that set it back to `true` and make sure to restart the panel!** (if registering is enabled, ANYONE can register and access the files and nodes)

 Run `npm run start-panel` to start the RStorage panel.